How Seniors Can Protect Their Credit and Identity

 Identity thieves are everywhere, and they’re on the prowl for your personal information.
 That might sound like an exaggeration, but it’s true.

-What this means is that older adults or those caring for them need to be more diligent than ever about protecting personal information.
+What this means is that people need to be more diligent than ever about protecting personal information.
 Taking these steps can reduce the risk of becoming a victim.

 What is identity theft?